Exam anxiety- is it too late to act?

 When time is short and if exam stress is a real problem for you, then you may want to seek some help from experts.
-Your doctor may be able to advise you on some calming techniques or refer you to a Cognitive Behavioural Therapist and the NHS do a fact-file on this issue that is easy to find on the internet.
+Your doctor may be able to advise you on some calming techniques.
+They may refer you to a Cognitive Behavioural Therapist and the NHS do a fact-file on this issue.

-You can also get help from a hypnotherapist, or NLP practitioner who can help you access a more effective state during the exam session itself and at any time when the nerves are kicking in and making it difficult to function.
+You can also get help from a hypnotherapist, or NLP practitioner.
+They may help you access a more effective state during the exam session itself.
+These techniques may also help at other times when the nerves are kicking in.
 Many of the pupils I have worked with have really taken on-board the simple techniques I taught them to feel better on the day.

-With NLP you can instantly overcome your fears by allowing your unconscious mind to switch into a positive, relaxed and empowered state.
-These techniques can often be done incredibly quickly so that even a few weeks before your exam, or during the exam season itself, you can feel better in just one or two sessions.
+With NLP you can instantly overcome your fears.
+You can allow your unconscious mind to switch into a positive, relaxed and empowered state.
+These techniques can often be done quickly so that even a few weeks before your exam, or during the exam season itself, you can feel better in just one or two sessions.

-At the very least it may be worth purchasing a hypnotherapy CD or downloading a recording to listen to at night or earlier on the day of the exam.
-There are lots of these on the market and they are often quite effective, although nothing beats a one-to-one hypnotherapy session tailored to you.
+At the very least it may be worth purchasing a hypnotherapy CD or downloading a recording.
+There are lots of these on the market and they are often quite effective, However a one-to-one hypnotherapy session tailored to you, is usually more effective.